 (1998 1 l.R.
 34]

-The Department of Social Protection currently makes information routinely available to the public in relation to its functions, activities and schemes.
+The Department of Social and Family Affairs currently makes information routinely available to the public in relation to its functions, activities and schemes.

 The Social Welfare Appeals Office, which is an independent office of the Department and is a separate public body for the purposes of the Act, similarly makes information available on its functions and activities in its annual report and leaflets.
 Such information will continue to be available informally without the need to use the FOI Act.